JoshB99/FinalDailyPlanner/README.md

 	#5 Click open and select the repository that you just downloaded from GitHub.

-	#6 Wait fo the program to boot up.
+	#6 Wait for the program to boot up.

 	#7 Connect your smartphone to the computer using the data cable.